Cycling like a pro… for a day: How amateurs measure themselves up to pros on one of the world’s toughest stages

 ‘A bucket list race’

-For 46-year-old civil servant Denny Kearns, the chance to compete at this year’s L’Étape is one he is not taking for granted.
+For 46-year-old civil servant Denny Kearns, the chance to compete at this year’s L’Étape wasn’t one he was taking for granted.

 Originally due to take part in last year’s event, the Hastings native saw his world turned upside down when he was diagnosed with testicular cancer in April 2024.